Lispl-Wicht/c-logo-s/README.md

 the least verbose.
 Thus, the implementation will stay optimisable for a very long time.
 My major goal is to bring something to life, being mostly usable.
-(Because I want to use it multidisciplinary at my work with my primary school children.)
+(Because I want to use it across disciplines in my work with primary school children.)
 And I try to document the code responsibly, so the processes of optimisation might not become to painful.